juliajessica/template-webpack-karma/README.md

     ```sh
     $ brew install node
     ```
-  Confirm that node and npm (node package manager, installed automatically with Node) are in place by checking the versions (Node should be 4.0.x or higher, npm should be 3.6.x or higher):
+  Confirm that Node version is 4.0.x or higher and npm should be 3.6.x or higher:
   ```sh
     $ node -v
     $ npm -v